Eliot Richards: Non-league

 Richards joined Weston-super-Mare in August 2016 after obtaining international clearance.
 Two months later he joined Southern Football League club Merthyr Town on loan until 31 December, before signing permanently in January.
 After ten goals in 52 appearances for the Martyrs, Richards joined league rivals Hereford in November 2017, winning promotion at the end of the season.
 Richards left the Bulls in August 2019 after deciding to join a new club permanently rather than play temporarily elsewhere to earn a new deal.
 He then re-joined Merthyr for the 2019-20 season.
 In July 2020, Richards agreed to remain with Merthyr for the 2020-21 season, however on 10 September 2020, Richards moved up two divisions to join National League side Barnet.
 In November, Richards sustained multiple injuries in Barnet's FA Cup win over Burton Albion, including tears of his anterior cruciate ligament and meniscus.
 He was released at the end of the season.
 After 13 months out injured Richards re-joined Merthyr in December 2021.

+In October 2023, Richards joined Penybont following a spell with Pontypridd United.
+In June 2024, he joined Barry Town United.